StorminStanley/showcase-autoscaling/README.md

 * Phase 3: Recover and Stand Down
 * Phase 4: Decommission an autoscaling group

 In Phase 1, StackStorm would receive an event from a monitoring system, in this case New Relic.
 The monitoring system should tell us what application or infrastructure component is impacted, and how it is impacted (is it a warning alert in that the system has some time to respond before things go poorly, or are we already in a critical scenario where immediate action is needed?).
 From Phase 1, systems are provisioned in order to alleviate pressure.
-This phase may also include some escalation policies to let folks know of the situation,
+This phase may also include some escalation policies to let folks know of the situation.

 Phase 2 deals with attempting to quantify the recovery state of an application.
 A critical incident may still be underway, but at this point additional resources are allocated to manage the load.
 During this phase, StackStorm needs to stay on top of things to make sure that if another tipping point is reached with resources that it is ready to provide additional relief as necessary.
 Likewise, StackStorm needs to be smart enough to know when an event has ceased, and when things can start cooling down.